China Railway NDJ3: China

 At the end of 2017, Beijing bought two more sets for Huairou–Miyun line.
 These sets, numbered NDJ3 0005-0007 have only second class seating and do not have a buffet car, significantly increasing the seating capacity.
 Line S2 was also supposed to receive another three sets, but they were never delivered for unknown reasons.

 From October 2019 onwards, the "Harmony" (Hexie) logos were gradually removed from the sets.
-These sets then carried only the "Great Wall" (Changchen) logos at the front.
+These sets then carried only the "Great Wall" (Changcheng) logos at the front.

 Nigeria

 In 2019, the Nigerian Railway Corporation ordered two sets, as part of the construction of standard gauge railways in the country, in an order with six DF11G, nine DF8 and two DF7 locomotives.
 In Nigerian service, the sets are classed as CDD5E1.
 These sets differ with a lower speed at 150 km/h, USB charging and have an additional trailer with wheelchair parking, compared to the second series of NDJ3 delivered to Beijing.
 These sets commenced service with the Lagos-Ibadan railway on 7 December 2020.